ElrieM/CI_MS1_MBM/README.md

      2. Users can also user the email address, telephone number or WhatsApp to reach out for assistance.

+### Further Testing

+* The website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
+* The website was viewed on a variety of devices, such as a Desktop, Laptop, iPhone Xs and iPhone 11s.
+* Significant testing was performed to ensure all pages linked correctly.
+* Friends and family were asked to review the site and documentation to point out bugs and /or user experience issues.

+### Known Bugs

+* The website is not optimised for Internet Explorer.
+No additional work was performed to optimise the site for IE as (extended) support has ended for customers since January 2020 and no further development of IE is expected.

+* On Home page, on Desktop, there is a pink strip covering the background image that doesn't belong there.

+* Class schedule becomes very small, with text spilling into other blocks.
+Attempt to make table scroll across not successful.

 ## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages as follows:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ElrieM/CI_MS1_MBM)
+2. Locate the "Settings" button in the menu above the Repository.
+   * Alternatively, click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) from the "Creating your site" section for a description of the process.
+3. Scroll down the Settings page until you locate the "GitHub Pages" section.
+4. In the "Source" section, select the dropdown "Branch:" dropdown and select "Main".
+5. The page refreshes automatically.
+6. Scroll to "Your site is published at..." for the puslished site link in the "GitHub Pages" section.

+### Forking the GitHub Repository

+A fork is a copy of the repository, allowing you to experiment with changes without affecting the original project.

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ElrieM/CI_MS1_MBM)
+2. In the banner above the Repository, click on the "Fork" button.
+3. If you have succeeded, you now have a copy of the original repository in your GitHub account.

+### Making a Local Clone

+A clone allows you to create a local copy of a repository on your computer and sync between your computer and the GitHub repository.

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ElrieM/CI_MS1_MBM)
+2. Click on Code, click on the copy button  next to HTTPS to copy the URL.
+3. Open Git Bash.
+4. Change the current working directory to the location where the cloned directory should be stored.
+5. Type "git clone', then paste the URL copied in step 2.
+6. Press Enter to create a local clone.

+Alternatively, click [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for a guide to clone a repository.

 ## Credits

+### Code

+* Bootstrap 5: Bootstrap Library used to make the site responsive using the Bootstrap Grid System
+* W3schools.com used for making changes to formatting and customising Bootstrap content used.

 ### Content